kaiyuanw/MuAlloy/README.md

 suite or not.
 After the test suite is run against all mutants, the command reports the mutation score.

-## Examples
+## Included Examples

 `MuAlloy` provides 7 example models and the commands to generate mutants and collect mutation score for each model.
-The example models can be found under `experiments/models`:
+The `experiments/models` directory contains all example models and some of them come from the standard Alloy distribution:

  * `SinglyLinkedList`: Models an acyclic singly linked list.
  * `BinaryTree`: Models an arbitrary binary tree.